 This can be because:

-To find out more about how Basildon Council uses your personal data, see our Data Privacy Notice - GDPR.
+To find out more about how Basildon Council uses your personal data, see our Data Privacy Notices - GDPR.

 Individuals have the right to access their personal data and supplementary information.
 A Subject Access Request enables individuals to be aware of the data that Basildon Council holds about them and to verify the lawfulness of how that data is processed.